ao-org/BabelUI/Readme.md

 The purpose of this project is to add support for creating a React interface for a Visual Basic 6 application.
 To achieve this, we utilize Ultralight as the HTML engine.
 However, since the engine operates exclusively in 64-bit, and VB6 only runs in 32-bit, we have developed a 32-bit API for VB6.
 This API spawns a 64-bit background process to execute the HTML and employs shared memory to handle communication.

+### React.js interface
+The interface used in Argentum Online is in the following repository: https://github.com/ao-org/ao-ui

-The solution is composed of 2 binaries:
+# The solution is composed of 2 binaries:

 ### BabelUI.dll
 This VB6 API module handles the spawning of child processes and converts all VB6 calls into events that can be processed by the background process.